RJPearson94/terraform-provider-twilio/docs/resources/chat_channel.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The Service SID associated with the channel.
+- `service_sid` - (Mandatory) The Service SID to associate the channel with.
 Changing this forces a new resource to be created
 - `friendly_name` - (Optional) The friendly name of the channel
 - `unique_name` - (Optional) The unique name of the channel
 - `attributes` - (Optional) JSON string of channel attributes